 This will give you access to a basket of large blue-chip stocks – such as Johnson & Johnson, Berkshire Hathaway, Alphabet, and Amazon.
 The third option to consider is the Spaceship Earth Portfolio, which invests in companies that have a positive impact on people.

-The main concept with micro investing apps is that they allow the average Australian to access the financial markets in a low-cost and burden-free way.
+The main concept of micro-investing apps is that they allow the average Australian to access the financial markets in a low-cost and burden-free way.

 In other words, the barriers often found at traditional brokerage platforms – such as account minimums and high fees – are removed.
-Instead, the best micro investing apps Australia allow you to invest in the financial markets with really small stakes.
+Instead, the best micro-investing apps in Australia allows you to invest in the financial markets with really small stakes.

 For example, our top-rated provider eToro supports fractional shares, meaning that you don’t need to buy a full stock.
 Instead, as long as you meet a small minimum purchase of $50 – you can invest as little as you like.

-There are many micro investing apps available to Australians in 2021.
-As we briefly noted earlier, you should never open an account with a provider just because they support micro investments.
+There are many micro-investing apps available to Australians in 2023.
+As we briefly noted earlier, you should never open an account with a provider just because they support micro-investments.
 Instead, there are many other metrics that you need to cross off before taking the plunge.

 While this might suit those of you that wish to invest passively, such a strategy can be restrictive.
 For example, Riaz portfolios can contain as little as 4 ETFs, while Spaceship Voyager portfolios often contain many of the same stocks.